 Endowed Academic Scholarships - up to $6,000

 Available in various field, based on qualifying criteria

-A Presidential Palmetto Fellows Scholarship is offered to 3 individuals that have been awarded the SC Palmetto Fellows Scholarship.
-This scholarship covers full tuition, room, and board less any federal and state grants up to four years, provided satisfactory academic progress continues with the student maintaining Palmetto Fellows renewal requirements.
+A Presidential Palmetto Scholarship is offered to 3 individuals that have been awarded the SC Palmetto Scholarship.
+This scholarship covers full tuition, room, and board less any federal and state grants up to four years, provided satisfactory academic progress continues with the student maintaining Palmetto renewal requirements.

 * Robert S. Campbell Scholarship is awarded to the incoming freshman student with the second highest combined SAT and cumulative GPA.
 Student must be accepted by March 1st to be eligible.